microsoft/charticulator.com/_tutorials/tutorial5.md

     - timeBegin: 17.90
       timeEnd: 28.83
       text: |
         Map `Avg.
-Temperature` to the line color and configure the color scale for temperature
+Temperature` to the line stroke color and select a Spectral gradient

     - timeBegin: 28.83
       timeEnd: 35.07